S3-working-group/s3-practical-guide/readme.md

 A German version exists and is also available via <http://patterns-de.sociocracy30.org>, more translated versions are being created and will be made available  at <http://sociocracy30.org/guide>.

 If you want to help with translations, please take a look at the [translations page](http://sociocracy30.org/translations/).
+## Project Structure

+- content: all the files that are uploaded to Crowdin for translation
+- templates: template files that are identical across languages, also those with translatable content that is collected in content/translations.pot, because Crowdin does not play nice with these files.
+Also contains not language-specific configuration file

 ## Build Process